jfpoilpret/fast-arduino-lib/examples/complete/Conway/README.md

 Finally, to make the project a bit more challenging, trying to use the last available byte of code, I decided to reuse one of the pots used in setup in order to control the speed of the game.

-Here are the schematics for this circuit (made with KiCAD):
+Here are the schematics for this circuit (made with [KiCAD](http://kicad-pcb.org/)):

 ![Electronics schema](conway.sch.png)

 My first prototype was originally developed on an Arduino UNO (it uses an ATmega328P, compatible with ATtiny, with just more pins, more bytes and more features on chip).
-The advantage is that it is easy to upload programs to an Arduino with just a USB cable.
+The advantages are first that it is easy to upload programs to an Arduino with just a USB cable, then we can use ATmega328 UART (connected to USB) to send traces to a console, useful for debugging the program.

-The rest of the circuit (LED matrix, resistors, SIPO IC, buttons, pots, caps) was originally put on 2 breadboards:
+The rest of the prototype circuit (LED matrix, resistors, SIPO IC, buttons, pots, caps) was originally put on 2 breadboards:

 ![1st prototype](UNO-Buttons-small.jpg)

-For the first tests on ATtiny84A, I have used a simple test board I have made that just contains the ATtiny84 with pin headers to all its pins:
+For the first tests on ATtiny84A, I have used a simple test board I have made in the past, that just contains the ATtiny84 with pin headers to all its pins:

 ![ATtiny84 test board](ATtiny84-test-board-small.jpg)

-I then reused the same breadboard circuit as before.
+I then reused the same breadboarded circuit as before.

-For the final circuit, I used two 50x90mm stripbard, stacked together, the above board containing all "UI" stuff (LED matrix, buttons, potentiometers), the under board with all electronics (MCU, IC, resistors, caps, ISP header).
+For the final circuit, I used two 50x90mm stripbards, stacked together, the above board containing all "UI" stuff (LED matrix, buttons, potentiometers), the under board with all electronics (MCU, IC, resistors, caps, ISP header).
 Both boards are stacked with pin headers, just like Arduino shields.
 I designed those with [LochMaster](http://www.abacom-online.de/uk/html/lochmaster.html).

 Original LochMaster design files are [here](Conway-board-Logic.LM4) and [here](Conway-board-UI.LM4)  (these can be displayed with a [free viewer](http://www.abacom-online.de/updates/LochMaster40_Viewer.zip)).
 Here are drawings of the stripboards: